mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

   :lines: 103-116

 Now we have all the objects required for  :func:`.writeSetFL`.
-The next excerpt invokes tabulation function, writing the data into a file called ``Zhou_AlCu.setfl``:
+The next excerpt call ``makeObjects()`` to get the EAM and pair-potential objects before invoking the tabulation function, writing the data into a file called ``Zhou_AlCu.setfl``:

 .. literalinclude:: eam_tabulate_example2a.py
-  :lines: 121-135
+  :pyobject: main

 Putting this all together gives the following script (which can also be downloaded using the following link :download:`eam_tabulate_example2a.py <eam_tabulate_example2a.py>`:).
 Running this (``python eam_tabulate_example2a.py``) produces the ``Zhou_AlCu.setfl`` file in current working directory.